Introduction to ANN | Set 4 (Network Architectures)

 - Multilayer recurrent network

-1. Single-layer feed forward network
+1. Single-layer feed-forward network

-In this type of network, we have only two layers input layer and output layer but the input layer does not count because no computation is performed in this layer.
-The output layer is formed when different weights are applied on input nodes and the cumulative effect per node is taken.
+In this type of network, we have only two layers input layer and the output layer but the input layer does not count because no computation is performed in this layer.
+The output layer is formed when different weights are applied to input nodes and the cumulative effect per node is taken.
 After this, the neurons collectively give the output layer to compute the output signals.

-2. Multilayer feed forward network
+2. Multilayer feed-forward network

 3. Single node with its own feedback